12 Ways to Accent Your Classic French Manicure With Metallics

 Hear us out: this isn’t your average French.
 Instead of a neutral base and white tip, models, designers and trendsetters everywhere have been showcasing a unique combo of mattes and metallics that we just cannot get over.
 The best part?
 You can mix up the color combos—the limit truly does not exist.
 So if silver isn’t your metal, don’t freak.
 Gold looks equally as glam on your fingertips, especially when paired with baby blue and a deep wine.
 (Not the drink.)

-If you’re skeptical of this seemingly-outdated trend (“Metallic nail polish?
+If you’re skeptical of this seemingly outdated trend (“Metallic nail polish?
 That’s so 1999.”), open up your mind to the possibilities.
 It’s 2018, and we are not afraid of stepping outside our comfort zones.
 Scroll down to see some of our fave metallic French manicures—and give it a shot at home or at your fave salon!
 We promise you won’t regret it.

 Mess It Up

 This twist on a classic French mani is to die for—who doesn't love a little sparkle?
-To achieve it, go super-light on the base, and drag the polish down from the tip towards your cuticle.
+To achieve it, go super-light on the base, and drag the polish down from the tip toward your cuticle.

 Photo: